xibosignage/xibo-manual/source/en/displays_fileassociations.md

 <!--toc=displays-->
-# File Associations
+# File Assignments

-Occasionally it may be necessary to associate a file directly with a display group or display so that the file is transferred to the display for use locally.
-It may also be desirable to do this without having the media file assigned to a layout.
+Library files can be assigned directly to a display or display group so that those files are always available in the local library of the player.

-The CMS fully caters for this requirement using the File Associations functionality.
-This functionality enables a simple "Assign Files" menu on the Display and Display Group Administration pages.
+Once assigned the file will be downloaded to the display at the next collection interval or if XMR is installed the file will be downloaded immediately.

-Selecting the Assign Files menu item will open a form showing all stored menu items (video, jpg, etc) which can be selected for assignment.
+Files are assigned by selecting the *Assign Files* row menu item on either the Display or Display Group page.

 ![Display Administration](img/displays_file_associations_form.png)

-Associating a file in this manner will automatically download that file to the client at the next collection interval.
+A file can be removed from the same form and will be cleaned up when the player needs space or after 30 days of that file no-longer being required.